Denton County Court Records

 In-Person Access

 Both clerk offices are located at 1450 East McKinney Street in Denton, TX 76209.
-Public access terminals within the courthouse allow self-service case research.
-Staff at both offices can assist with locating records during business hours.
+Public access terminals inside the courthouse allow self-service case research, and staff at both offices can assist you with locating records during business hours.

 District Clerk's Office